 - Sharing Reports

-Reports are a combination of three elements in Workfront.
-The following elements are what constitutes a report in Workfront:
+Reports are a combination of the following three elements in Workfront:

-For more information about report elements, see "Reporting Elements: View, Filter, Grouping."
+For information about report elements, see "Reporting Elements: View, Filter, Grouping."

 To enhance your reports, you can add the following elements:

 - A chart: a visual representation of the results in your report.